itxx00/python-totp/README.md

-forked from https://github.com/sahands/python-totp,working with django
+forked from https://github.com/sahands/python-totp, working with django